Town tucked between mountain ranges and Tucson’s cityscape

 an experienced agent in this area.

-On average, homes in Oro Valley, AZ sell after 75 days on the market compared to the national average of 52 days.
-The median sale price for homes in Oro Valley, AZ over the last 12 months is $535,000, down 2% from the median home sale price over the previous 12 months.
+On average, homes in Oro Valley, AZ sell after 75 days on the market compared to the national average of 53 days.
+The median sale price for homes in Oro Valley, AZ over the last 12 months is $535,000, consistent with the median home sale price over the previous 12 months.

-FULLY FURNISHED!!!
+FULLY FURNISHED VACATION RENTAL!!!
 This is the perfect property for an executive looking to relocate, a family building a home or travelers looking to take in the panoramic views of the Catalina Mountains in the heart of Oro Valley.
-This home has two beds in each of the 4 bedrooms and 3 full bathrooms plus a great room, TV room, dining room and laundry room fully equipped with all cleaning supplies to last your
+This home has two beds in each of the 4 bedrooms and 3 full bathrooms plus a great room, TV room, dining room and laundry room fully equipped with all cleaning

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.